 |Weight||102kg (16st 0lb)|

-A bright prospect in the middle of the front row, he made his England Saxons’ debut against the USA at Franklin’s Gardens on June 4 2011 when he left the field through injury after 52 minutes to be replaced by David Paice.
-He played off the bench for Paice in the other two Churchill Cup matches, including the final that brought a 37-6 triumph over Canada at Worcester.
+A bright prospect in the middle of the front row, he has played in all seven England Saxons matches dating back to his debut against the USA at Franklin’s Gardens in June 2011.
+He left the field through injury after 52 minutes to be replaced by David Paice and played off the bench for Paice in the other two Churchill Cup matches, including the final that brought a 37-6 triumph over Canada at Worcester.

-His early career had been interrupted in 2006 by 13 months’ absence through knee surgery but he then made his Saints’ debut in the opening National League One (now Championship) match against London Welsh as the club launched an invincible season on the way to an immediate Premiership return.
+His early career was interrupted in 2006 by a 13-month absence due to knee surgery but he then made his Saints debut in the opening National League One (now Championship) match against London Welsh as the club launched an invincible season on the way to an immediate Premiership return.

-With pleasing symmetry, he appeared in his last game of the season – and a full 80 minutes – for the club when they beat Stade Francais 19-18 in the cup final at the City of Cardiff Stadium on May 20, 2011.
-He had also won a Guinness A League medal with the Saints and has now made 35 Premiership appearances, 17 of them for Harlequins in four seasons.
-His overall match aggregate for Harlequins is 52, with five tries and he played in both midweek games for England against the South African Barbarians South and North sides in June this year.
+With pleasing symmetry, he appeared in his last game of the season – and for a full 80 minutes – for the club when they beat Stade Francais 19-18 in the cup final at the City of Cardiff Stadium on May 20, 2011.
+He had also won a Guinness A League medal with the Saints and has now made 63 Premiership appearances, 55 of them for Harlequins.
+His overall match aggregate for Harlequins is 80, with five tries and he played in both midweek games for England against the South African Barbarians South and North sides in June last year.